 Net lending (+)/net borrowing (-) (B9) is a balancing item of capital account and an important link between non-financial and financial accounts.
 The balancing item of the capital account is conceptually identical to the balancing item of the financial account.
 The discrepancy between them is mostly due to different data sources used in the calculation of non-financial and financial accounts.
 This indicator represents, if positive, net resources that the total economy makes available to the rest of the world, or if negative, net resources that the total economy receives from abroad.
 A positive value of the indicator for an institutional sector indicates that this sector is (directly or indirectly) financing other sectors and a negative that it borrows from other sectors.
 This indicator is also known as surplus (+)/deficit (-).
-Net lending (+)/net borrowing (-) of the rest of the world with the opposite sign.
+Net lending (+)/net borrowing (-) of the total economy is equal to net lending (+)/net borrowing (-) of the rest of the world with the opposite sign.